 The Affordable Connectivity Program (ACP) is a U.S. government program run by the Federal Communications Commission (FCC) program to help low-income households pay for internet service and connected devices like a laptop or tablet.

 You are likely eligible if your household’s income is below 200% of the Federal Poverty Line, or if you or someone you live with currently receives a government benefit like SNAP, Medicaid, SSI, WIC, Pell Grant, or Free and Reduced-Price Lunch.

 VALife Insurance Program

-In January 2023, VA will launch a new life insurance program called Veterans Affairs Life Insurance (VALife), which provides guaranteed acceptance whole life insurance coverage to veterans age 80 and under, with any level of service-connected disability.
+In January 2023, VA launched a new life insurance program called Veterans Affairs Life Insurance (VALife), which provides guaranteed acceptance whole life insurance coverage to veterans age 80 and under, with any level of service-connected disability.
 Some veterans age 81 and older may also be eligible.

 Title VI Notification

 United Way of Lake and Sumter Counties operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with United Way of Lake and Sumter Counties.